pgilad/grunt-jade-usemin/README.md

 link(rel='stylesheet', href='test/compiled/style.min.css')
 ```

-**Note:** in order to create the optimized target, jade-usemin takes the first src in the relevant build block found and uses that as a template
+**Note:** in order to create the optimized target, `grunt-jade-usemin` takes the first src in the relevant build block found and uses that as a template

 ### Available Options